vsis/ChitoBot/README.md

  - [ ] Functional tests.
  - [ ] Tests coverage, maybe?
  - [ ] Dockerize: Because we don't like to deal with Ruby dependencies.
- - [ ] ...and more inportant: a counter of dead animals, killed by the Chepica's Terror.
+ - [ ] ...and more important: a counter of dead animals, killed by the Chepica's Terror.